Sonia Arova: Career

 She worked as a principal ballerina in the Original Ballets Russes, the London Festival Ballet, the Royal Ballet, the National Ballet of Washington, D.C., and the American Ballet Theatre.
 She danced with Rudolph Nureyev in their American debut with Ruth Page's Chicago Opera Ballet troupe in New York City (1962).
 She was a great success, with kings and queens presenting her presents in appreciation of her work.
 She became Artistic Director of the National Ballet of Norway in 1966 and remained in the position until 1970.

 In 1971, she co-directed the San Diego Ballet with her husband Thor Sutowski.
 The couple accepted teaching posts at the Alabama School of Fine Arts in 1976.
 During their stay, she was artistic director of the Alabama Ballet.
 In 1996, the pair returned to San Diego, California, where her daughter, Ariane, lived.
 In a ceremony at the United Nations, she was made a Dame by King Olaf V of Norway, becoming the second woman so distinguished.

 Death

-She died from pancreatic cancer in 2001, aged seventy-three.
+She died from pancreatic cancer on 4 February 2001, aged seventy-three.